spec-framework/documentation/output/book.md

 The loop is quite simple\.
 The first element of the array is popped out of the array to interpret\.
-This argument is the selector of the method to perform to the current receiver \(stored inside the wrapper\)\.
+This literal is the selector of the method to perform on the current receiver \(stored inside the wrapper\)\.
 According to the selector, an adequate number of arguments are popped from the array to interpret\.